zephyrproject-rtos/zephyr/doc/guides/networking/networking_with_host.rst

     built-in Ethernet driver.
 Not all QEMU boards support built-in Ethernet so in some cases, you might need to use the SLIP method for host connectivity.
     See :ref:`networking_with_eth_qemu` for details.

+* QEMU using SLIRP (Qemu User Networking).

+  * QEMU User Networking is implemented using "slirp", which provides a full TCP/IP stack within QEMU and uses that stack to implement a virtual NAT'd network.
+As this support is built into QEMU, it can be used with any model and requires no admin privileges on the host machine, unlike TAP.
+However, it has several limitations including performance which makes it less valuable for practical purposes.
+See :ref:`networking_with_user_qemu` for details.

 * native_posix board.